After completing this part of the tutorial, you will be able to calculate individual privacy risks for continuous variables by utilizing k-anonymity.

 The most realistic attack scenario for this dataset is probably someone who knows a study participant personally - a colleague, friend, or family member.
 Such a person would most likely know basic demographic attributes: the participant’s gender, approximate age, postal code, and level of education.
 These are the variables an attacker is most plausibly able to use to find a specific record, which is why we treat them as keyVars.

 years_in_job is a borderline case.
 It behaves like a continuous variable, but a colleague might know roughly how long someone has been in their job.
 Placing it in keyVars would be the conservative choice.
-In this case, I consider it less likely to be known, which is why i put it into numVars
+In this case, I consider it less likely to be known exactly, which is why i put it into numVars

 The same logic applies to religion: if a plausible attacker is someone who knows the participant from a religious community, then religion belongs in keyVars, not treated as a sensitive outcome.
 The variables you choose as keys should reflect the attack scenario you consider most realistic for your specific sample and context.
+In this case, I think it is not likely to be known by an attacker.

 Save the sdcObject for further anonymization steps.